 Overall, Secretary Acosta’s decision to remove the 2015 and 2016 Interpretations signals a positive change in the Labor Department’s perspective concerning employers.
 Presumably, the withdrawal of the prior Interpretations indicates that the government intends to revert to a narrower understanding of the employment relationship – a move in the right direction for businesses and franchisors.
 The final outcome for now, however, remains uncertain.

-For more information about how the withdrawal of these Interpretations may impact your business or for general labor and employment advice, please contact Zausmer, August & Caldwell, P.C. employment attorneys Andrea Johnson and Alexis Martin.
+For more information about how the withdrawal of these Interpretations may impact your business or for general labor and employment advice, please contact Zausmer, August & Caldwell, P.C. employment attorney Andrea Johnson.